Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 Impressive alpine scenery and a lively après ski scene guarantee a great time skiing in Val Thorens.

-The season doesn’t end until early May, and Chambery to Val Thorens transfers are as short as 1 hour and 40 minutes.
+Getting there: Chambery to Val Thorens transfers are as short as 1 hour and 40 minutes.

-La Plagne Easter Skiing
+La Plagne Easter skiing

 North facing slopes and an altitude of 2000m positions La Plagne in the Paradiski ski area as another fantastic Easter option.